civicrm/civicrm-buildkit/doc/daily-coding.md

 civicrm$ git push mygithubuser
 ```

+Please note:
+ * This example targets CiviCRM v4.7 (`master`).
+If you're targetting an older version,
+   change all references from `master` to appropriate branch (e.g. `4.6` or `4.5` or `4.4`).
-Please note: A build may include several different git repositories.
+ * A build may include several different git repositories.
 The
    commands should look about the same on any repository, although different
    git repositories may use different names for their versions/branches (eg the
    civicrm-core, civicrm-joomla, and civicrm-wordpress repositories have
-branches named "4.5", but the civicrm-drupal repository has a branch named
+   branches named `master`, but the civicrm-drupal repository has a branch named
-"7.x-4.5").
+   `7.x-master`).

 ## Housekeeping